ahageman27/final-project-social-media-platform/scrum/sprint_02.md

 ## What's our next move:
 ```
+- have one final meeting together as a team on 5/10/24 to make sure everything is in working order for submission.
 - Make sure the 'dev' branch is 100% working and updated to push fully into the main 'stable' branch.
 - Touch up the code and repository as needed.
 - Implement a testing phase of the application
-- Do a finally check of all the requirements
+- Do a final check of all the requirements
-- Make sure Professor can access our repository
+- Make sure the Professor can access our repository
 - Push & Commit 'final submission' and be DONE!
 ```